 Never send deposits through campus mail.
-Steps are as follows:
+Use the following steps:

-UW-Madison departments may choose to deposit checks by using On-Site Electronic Deposit (OED).
-Departments that choose to utilize OED are required to:
+UW–Madison departments may choose to deposit checks by using on-site electronic deposit.
+Departments that choose to utilize on-site electronic deposit are required to:

-Implementation of the check scanning equipment, computer application and internet connection must be approved by the department or Division/Dean’s Office.
-An implementation schedule will be reviewed and approved through Cash Management with input from Office of Campus Information Security (OCIS).
+Implementation of the check scanning equipment, computer application, and internet connection must be approved by the department or division/dean’s office.
+An implementation schedule will be reviewed and approved through Cash Management with input from the Office of Campus Information Security.